MajorLee95/nanoI2CIOExpander/README.rst

 Use ARDUINO Nano as I2C Slave IO Digital and analog expander for ESP8266 or ESP32 for example

-This project contains the code for the ARDUINO Nano and an ARDUINO library to use it with a Flasher class to flash LED...
+This project contains the code for the ARDUINO Nano and an ARDUINO library to use.

+It also containt a Flasher class to flash LED connected to the nanoExpander...

 Use it and share it ;-)